Skip to main content

 A new landing page and guide for family archivists and genealogists — showing how Nostalgia fits alongside tools like MyHeritage and Ancestry, not against them.

-• New /for-genealogists landing page walks through the full archivist workflow — Photo Insight, careful repair, and Family Vaults.
+• New family historian overview walks through Photo Insight, careful repair, and private Family Vault sharing.

-• Flagship blog post “The Family Historian’s Guide to AI Photo Restoration” covers scanning, damage assessment, repair order, and sharing with cousins.
+• Flagship blog post “The Family Historian’s Guide to Repairing and Archiving Old Photos” covers scanning, damage assessment, repair order, and sharing with cousins.

 • FAQ expanded with three genealogy-specific entries: working alongside existing trees, restoring ancestor portraits, and privacy around uploaded family photos.